metrorailings/OwlBlog/content/posts/2020-playoff-preview-last.md

 Therefore, I'll be using the number of times a team has successfully come back against an opponent in the fourth quarter or from a double-digit deficit as an imperfect measure of mental strength.
 The more successful campaigns a team can stage from a disadvantageous position during the regular season, the more likely they are to be a confident bunch heading into the playoffs.
 Combine that with this fluid notion of momentum and I think we have a fairly accurate gauge for a team's overall mental fortitude.

+On top of that, I decided coaches will get factored into the scoring as well.
+Little risky, sure, but good coaches have been following through and planning well in these games.
+Just like players, quality coaches generally succeed more often than not.

 ***

 {{< playoffTeamChart3 team="packers" >}}